dailybruin/training/week2/design.md

 So basically UX designers need make a product usable, accessible, and enjoyable to use.
 How do they do this?
 Through a little bit of all of the more specific design fields I’m about to get into: they interview users, create mockups, architect hierarchies, and create solutions to problems, among other things.

 ## UI
 UI, or User Interface, design is probably the second most well known design term.
 You’ll often see job titles such as UI/UX or UX/UI designer.
-Although the fields of user experience and user interface design are closely related, [they aren’t the same](http://www.helloerik.com/ux-is-not-ui) (**mandatory**).
+Although the fields of user experience and user interface design are closely related, [they aren’t the same](http://www.helloerik.com/ux-is-not-ui).
 While UX focuses on the entire product (the experience associated with it, if you will), UI focuses only how how the product looks.
 They’re the ones who make pretty buttons and icons.

 ### Color
 Color helps to define the mood and feel of your project.
 Lighter topics (like a [Coachella flatpage](http://graphics.dailybruin.com/coachella-2017/)) may feature a more vibrant colors, while a more serious story (like a [Bridget O' Brien project](http://yolanda.dailybruin.com) dealing with typhoon recovery) will tend to feature more muted colors.

 It's also important to utilize and recognize the difference between warmer and cooler colors.
-Read through [this article](https://thenextweb.com/dd/2015/04/07/how-to-create-the-right-emotions-with-color-in-web-design/) (**mandatory**) to see how different colors correpsond to different emotional responses.
+You can take a look at [this article](https://thenextweb.com/dd/2015/04/07/how-to-create-the-right-emotions-with-color-in-web-design/) to see how different colors correpsond to different emotional responses.

 Don't go overboard on color!
 The article linked above has a section on color schemes, and gives you a few ways you can combine different colors in your project.
 [Adobe Color CC](https://color.adobe.com) is a really useful tool that can help you pick color schemes that work well together.